tiobe/CPD/docs/pages/pmd/userdocs/cpd/cpd.md

 ### Refactoring duplicates

-Once you have located some duplicates, several refactoring strategies may apply depending of the scope and extent of the duplication.
+Once you have located some duplicates, several refactoring strategies may apply depending on the scope and extent of the duplication.
 Here's a quick summary:

 * If the duplication is local to a method or single class: